 - Look for a strong upward or downward trend.

-- The Fibonacci retracement tool works best when a price makes a significant move in one direction.
+- The Fibonacci retracement tool works best when a price moves significantly in one direction.

 2. Select the Fibonacci Retracement Tool